jayeshprajapaticrest/ProofpointMSDefender/README.md

 ## OVERVIEW

-* Proofpoint MSDefender application collects event data of MS Defender from Azure EventHub and find Ip, Domain and File Hash related threats from event data by comparing it with ET data from Proofpoint.
+* Proofpoint MSDefender application collects event data of MS Defender from Azure EventHub and filter Ip, Domain and File Hash related threats from event data by comparing it with ET data from Proofpoint.
 And, post the alert back to the MS Defender.
 * Version - 1.0.0
 * Prerequisites -